nemohan/doc/other/git/4 Undoing changes/5 git rm.md

 The `-f`option is used to override the safety check that Git makes to ensure that the files in `HEAD` match the current content in the staging index and working directory.

 ```
 -n
 --dry-run
 ```

-The "dry run" option is a safeguard that will execute the `git rm`command but not  actually delete the files.
-Instead it will output which files it would have removed.
+<font color="red">The "dry run" option is a safeguard that will execute the `git rm`command but not  actually delete the files.
+Instead it will output which files it would have removed.</font>

 ```
 -r